-49. In accordance with AASB 101 Presentation of Financial Statements, a financial report comprises:

-- A. a statement of financial position, an income statement and cash flow statement - B. a statement of financial position, an income statement, a statement of changes in equity and a cash flow statement - C. a statement of financial position, an income statement, a statement of changes in equity, a cash flow statement and notes to the accounts - D. a statement of financial position, an income statement, a cash flow statement and notes to the accounts
+- 49. In accordance with AASB 101 Presentation of Financial Statements, a financial report comprises: - A. a statement of financial position, an income statement and cash flow statement. - B. a statement of financial position, an income statement, a statement of changes in equity and a cash flow statement. - C. a statement of financial position, an income statement, a statement of changes in equity, a cash flow statement and notes to the - D. a statement of financial position, an income statement, a cash flow statement and notes to the accounts.

-Chapter - Chapter 01 #49 Difficulty: Easy Section: 1.03 Sources of external financial reporting regulations
+Learning Objective: 01-04 Understand the sources of accounting regulation within Australia and thus be able to explain the general functions of the Australian Securities and Investments Commission, the Australian Accounting Standards Board, the Financial Reporting Council and the Australian Securities Exchange.
+Section: Sources of external financial reporting regulations

-- 50. In accordance with Corporations Act, which of the following companies will be required to conform to the Australian Accounting Standards in the preparation of their financial reports?
+50. In accordance with, which of the following companies be required to conform to the Australian Accounting Standards in the preparation of their financial reports?

 I. proprietary company with gross operating revenues of \$12 million, gross assets of \$4 million and number of employees totalling 80

-- II. proprietary company with gross operating revenues of \$6 million, gross assets of \$4 million and number of employees totalling 60
+II. proprietary company with gross operating revenues of \$6 million, gross assets of \$4 million and number of employees totalling 60

-- III. company listed on the stock exchange
+III. company listed on the stock exchange

-- IV. company that issued a public debt
+IV. company that issued a public debt

-- V. reporting entities
+V. reporting entities

-- A. I, II, III, and IV only

-- B. I, III, IV and V only
+A. I, II, III, and IV only.
+B. I, III, IV and V only.

-- C. I, III and IV only
+C. I, III and IV only.

-- D. III, IV and V only
+D. III, IV and V only.

+Learning Objective: 01-04 Understand the sources of accounting regulation within Australia and thus be able to explain the general functions of the Australian Securities and Investments Commission, the Australian Accounting Standards Board, the Financial Reporting Council and the Australian Securities Exchange.

-Chapter - Chapter 01 #50 Difficulty: Medium Section: 1.03 Sources of external financial reporting regulations
+Section: Sources of external financial reporting regulations Topic: Accounting regulatory environment in Australia

-- 51. Which of the following statement(s) is/are true with respect to the differences between IFRS and US generally accepted accounting principles (GAAP)? - A. There are no differences between IFRS and US GAAP. - B. There are only slight differences between IFRS and US GAAP. - C. There was a decision made by both the IASB and the US Financial Accounting Standards Board (FASB) to pursue an intensification of the convergence program designed to bring a number of short-term fixes between the two sets of accounting standards. - D. There are only slight differences between IFRS and US GAAP and there was a decision made by both the IASB and the US Financial Accounting Standards Board (FASB) to pursue an intensification of the convergence program designed to bring a number of shortterm fixes between the two sets of accounting standards.
+- 51. Which of the following statement(s) is/are true with respect to the differences between IFRS and US generally accepted accounting principles (GAAP)? - A. There are no differences between IFRS and US GAAP. - B. There are only slight differences between IFRS and US GAAP. - C. There was a decision made by both the IASB and the US Financial Accounting Standards Board (FASB) to pursue an intensification of the convergence program designed to bring a number of short-term fixes between the two sets of accounting standards. - D. There are only slight differences between IFRS and US GAAP and there was a decision made by both the IASB and the US Financial Accounting Standards Board (FASB) to pursue an intensification of the convergence program designed to bring a number of short-term fixes between the two sets of accounting standards.